Brunch o'clock in Bali's boho neighbourhood? Try these top Canggu cafes, from healthy vegan hotspots to brekkie burgers & avocado-topped everything.

 The Vegan Wonderland: Peloton Supershop

 A totally vegan café and emporium of all things plant-and-pedal-powered, Peloton has been a roaring success ever since it opened.
-The menu was created in collaboration with Indonesian/Australian vegan and foodie Lauren Camilleri, and together they’ve totally #nailedit.
+The menu was created by a troupe of vegan foodies and chefs, and together they’ve totally #nailedit.
 The fact that this place is a hit with non-vegans just goes to show how good it is – in particular the brekky burrito or the creamy cheesy lasagne… how can something taste so delicious when it’s so good for you?
 Great food in a laid back atmosphere, and one of our forever faves.

 Your Daily Fix: The Common Bali